lifeisstillgood/softwaremind/docs/newbook/intro.rst

 Introduction
 ============

+new project manager - to write tests that say if milestone has been hit (planning but not dirrctive) outcomes orientated oroject management

 Chapter 1 - a tour through the ideas presented.
 Chapters 2-9 - more meat on each of the ideas